 My first experience in the wine trade was earlier than many.
 I can remember “helping” my dad stock wine and beer in the Westgate Earthfare well before I even knew what the stuff was.
 My first sensory experience with wine was not at a tasting or dinner table.
 Rather, my first experience was the smell of oxidized samples being poured into the yard at home after my dad had shown them around town the week before.
 Skip forward a decade or so to high school and I found myself working in foodservice in downtown Asheville.
 After several years in the industry, I ended up at Rhubarb

-Sarah Chandler – Wine Consultant
+Sarah Chandler – Wine Consultant and Social Media Manager

 My interest in wine was sparked at a young age.
 My parents and their friends would have gatherings often centered around tasting and sharing wines that they loved.
 Although I wasn’t fully aware of how large the world of wine was at the time, it was clear to me that wine and food played an integral role in bringing people together.

 As an international studies major, I had to opportunity to travel and learn about different cultures and the way that they interact with one another.
-No matter where I traveled or what I was studying, it was clear that wine and food were the foundations of many different cultures and their
+No matter where I traveled or

 David Staples – Wine Consultant